david-div/CV/README.md

 Junior developer, looking for a chance to showcase my newfound mad skills.
 Having recently finished a 12 week intensive bootcamp with Makers Academy I am eager to immerse myself into the world of programming.

-I started my previous career in accounts payable, progressing to accounts payable manager.
-From there I took on various project roles ranging from improving processes to implementing a new accounting package.

 ## Skills

 #### Fast learner
 I enjoy learning new technologies and while at Makers, I had to learn them fast.
 Each week was something new and having no real programming experience, I had to pickup technologies quickly, and a lot of the time learning while doing.
 This has now given me the confidence to know that I'm able to learn and implement new technologies when and if needed.

+#### Problem solving
+ - Logical thinker and enjoy problem solving.
+ - Capable of breaking large scale problems to smaller manageable pieces.
+ - Since completing Makers, I am more likely to diagram out problems to find solutions.

 #### Communication and teamwork
-Being a manager at Spabreaks.com, communication was extremely important.
-Not only did I have to manage my staff on a day to day basis, but I had to deal with hotels/spas and the rest of the business.
+ - Managing a team of up to 5 at Spabreaks.com, I had to know that my staff were doing, as well as giving them clear instruction.
+ - In constant communication with hotels, keeping good client/supplier relationships.

-Focusing on the task at hand.
+ - Focusing on the task at hand.
 On our final project at Makers ([Quark](https://github.com/david-div/Quark-Text-editor)), there were times the team would tangent and go off topic.
-I would always bring the team back on track to focus on the task at hand.
+I would always bring the team back on track (in a nice way) to focus on the task at hand.

-#### Problem solving
-I am a logical thinker and enjoy problem solving, which is the reason I enjoy coding so much.
-Working in accounts previously, the tool of choice was excel, which I became very proficient at.
+ - While programming with others at Makers, I have been told that I'm great to work with; I'm a good listener, interested in others ideas and like to understand things well (their words not mine, but all true).

 ## Projects